Jaw pain (TMJ) and Teeth grinding

 Since TMJ disorders have a wide range of symptoms and causes it requires thorough examination, investigation and diagnosis.
 Dental X-rays such as an OPG (orthopantomogram) or a CT scan can also help with diagnosis of jaw pain.
 Other methods such as digital scans and photograph can help monitor and develop treatment options for your condition.

 Treatment usually involves conservative methods such as physical therapy, ice and heat therapy, relaxation techniques, anti-inflammatory tablets, muscle relaxant medications often in conjunction with a custom-fitted bite splint.

 If you clench or grind, it is usually considered very beneficial to wear a custom-fitted bite splint while you sleep.
 Protecting the teeth and restorations with a professionally made bite splint is often regarded as one of the most important preventive dental methods available.
 Potentially thousands of dollars in future dental treatment could be saved.

-As there are many causes of TMJ disorder other treatment methods may also be considered.
+Furthermore, as there are many causes of TMJ disorder other treatment methods may also be considered.
 Examples of these are: correction of bite abnormalities with orthodontics (e.g. braces or Invisalign), bite adjustment procedures or any necessary restorative dental procedures.